mishapadidar/alpha_particle_opt/lab_notebook.md

-## Lab Notebook
+# Lab Notebook

-### TODO:
+## Questions for Matt
-- reoptimize
+- have Matt look over your input files
-  - use QH high res configuration
+- show matt your radius rescaling
-  - use nelder mead
+- what kind of confinement can we get with major radius 5?
+Should i rescale to 10?
-  - use maxmode = 2 or 3
+- Can I constraint minor radius rather than aspect?

-  - using grid
+## TODO:
-- examine optimization results to determine if we should
+- Implement SAA option for sampling routine
-  - understand effect of simulation failures
+- Implement a global or stochastic opt method.
-    - check nelder mead vs pdfo performance
+- examine optimization results
-    - try increasing vmec input file resolution
+  - analyze effect of sampling strategy
-  - use grid vs random points # look at grid vs random
+    - compare grid vs random points
-  - use global optimization or run with more particles # look at plot of fX over time
+  - analyze effect of simulation failures
-  - increase dimensionality # look at best performance for higher dim
+    - look at pdfo vs nelder
-  - increase to major radius 10
+    - look at plot of fX over time
-  - use a different starting point
+  - look at plot of fX over time to understand
-- set up another optimization routine
+    - analyze effect of local minima
-  - coordinate descent, BFGS
+    - effect of noise
-  - LTR with constraints and sim failures
+  - analyze effect of starting point
-  - for bad noise use ASTRO-DF, BO, TURBO, SPSA, STARS, STO-MADS
+    - look at warm start vs cold start
-  - fix routine for finding a bounding box
+- Increase dimensionality in optimization to maxmode=3

 - correct sampling probability with jacobian.
   - correct this is in the grid objective too
   - simsopt BoozerMagneticField class or BoozerRadialInterpolant have methods